tovicheung/hanoi-leaderboard/README.md

     | { type: "elevated", timestamp: number }
 ```

-* **Admins** have full access to all features
+* **Admins** have full access to all features.

-    * Admins can create and control **tokens**.
+    * Admins can create and manage **tokens**.

-* Event helpers can use their **token** to authenticate and get input permission, allowing them to insert and modify leaderboard data (for the active leaderboard only).
+* Event helpers can use their **token** to authenticate and get input permission, allowing them to insert and modify active leaderboard data.

-* Admins can also **elevate** a session to temporarily grant them input permission via the admin dashblard.
+* Admins can also **elevate** a session to temporarily grant them input permission via the admin dashboard.

 ## HTTP API

-Public functions:

 * GET `/api/data`

     Returns the active leaderboard data.

-The following functions require the admin bearer token:
+The following methods require the admin bearer token:

 * POST `/api/data`

+* GET `/api/instance`

 * POST `/api/instance/create`